eove/orca/docs/workflow/offline_vault_ceremony.md

 ```

 > [!Important]
-> * The only changes you see should be in the orca's nix configuration and in the actions scripts.
+> * The only changes you see should be in the orca's nix configuration and in the actions scripts in `src/scripts/actions`.
 > * The ceremony's configuration (environment, cvault, etc…) that [has been set by the 📢`organiser`](#configuring-the-ceremony) should be verified.
 > * Any change displayed by the diff should be considered legitimate to you.
 > * During this step, 👥`team members` will also review and understand all the scripts that are planned for execution during the ceremony.